 Employing an asylum seeker

-When you employ an asylum seeker, you must complete the form Notification of employment or termination of employment of an asylum seeker, form number 152011 (Swedish only).
-Send the form to the Migration Agency Reception Unit where the asylum seeker is registered.
-You must also inform the Migration Agency once their employment ends.
+When you employ an asylum seeker, you must complete the form Registration of employment or end of employment of an asylum seeker, number 152011 (in Swedish Pdf, 2 MB, opens in new window.).
+You send the form to the reception unit at the Swedish Migration Agency where the asylum seeker is registered.
+You must also notify the Swedish Migration Agency when the employment ends.

-You cannot pay salary to the debit card that an asylum seeker gets from the Swedish Migration Agency.
-There is an agreement between the Swedish Migration Agency and most large banks in Sweden that is intended to make it easier for an asylum seeker to open a bank account, even though the person’s identity documents are being held by the Swedish Migration Agency.
-Under the agreement the asylum seeker presents certified copies of their identity documents, and then the bank branch contacts the Swedish Migration Agency to have the information confirmed.
-However, it is always up to each individual bank branch to decide whether or not to accept the documents.
-Some banks also require the applicant to be able to present a certificate of employment in order to open a bank account.
+You cannot pay salary to the bank card that an asylum seeker receives from the Swedish Migration Agency.
+There is an agreement between the Swedish Migration Agency and most major banks in Sweden intended to make it easier for an asylum seeker to open a bank account even though the person’s identity documents are at the Swedish Migration Agency.
+The agreement means that the asylum seeker presents certified copies of his or her identity documents, and then the bank office contacts the Swedish Migration Agency to confirm the information.
+However, it is always up to each individual bank office to accept the documents or not.
+Some banks also require the asylum seeker to be able to present a certificate of employment to open a bank account.

 People who have had their application refused